akka/akka/akka-docs/src/main/paradox/testing.md

 dispatcher does not create any new threads.

-It is possible to use the `CallingThreadDispatcher` in unit testing, as described above, but originally it was conceived to allow contiguously stack traces to be generated in case of an error.
+It is possible to use the `CallingThreadDispatcher` in unit testing, as described above, but originally it was conceived to allow uninterrupted stack traces to be generated in case of an error.
 As this special dispatcher runs everything which would normally be queued directly on the current thread, the full history of a message's processing chain is recorded on the call stack,